jaytimm/google-ngrams-and-r/README.md

   select(-corpus)
 ```

 Historical frequencies for a small set of forms in the sampled n-gram corpus are presented below.
-Note that these frequencies are very rough, and will differ some from numbers obtained directly from Google's n-gram viewer.
+Note that these frequencies are very rough, and will differ some from numbers obtained directly from Google's n-gram viewer (per sampling & aggregated time bins).

 ``` r
 freqs_by_gen %>%